 The Collection Development Policy offers guidance to Library staff in the selection and retention of materials for the Cranston Public Library and serves to inform the public of the Library’s principles for selection and collection maintenance.

-The Collection Development Policy is based on the Library’s Mission and the long-established principles of the Library Bill of Rights, Freedom to Read Statement, Freedom to View Statement and Access to Library Resources and Services to Minors, as adopted by the American Library Association.
+The Collection Development Policy is based on the Library’s Mission and the long-established principles of the Freedom to Read Statement (opens in a new tab), Freedom to View Statement (opens in a new tab), the Library Bill of Rights (opens in a new tab), and relevant interpretations (opens in a new tab), as adopted by the American Library Association (ALA).

-The Library recognizes that there are ideas, opinions, viewpoints and philosophies which are subject for discussion and debate and that any community will be made up of citizens with divergent viewpoints.
-The Library endeavors to provide equal access to all points of view within the limits of financial resources and physical space.
-When judging the merit of materials for purchase, Library staff refer to professional review publications, news media, recommended lists by professional organizations, patron requests, literary awards, and the popularity of similar items.
-Cultural diversity will be considered in the selection of materials.
+The Library recognizes that there are ideas, opinions, viewpoints, beliefs, and philosophies which are subject to discussion and debate and that any community will be made up of citizens with divergent viewpoints.
+The Library endeavors to provide access to diverse points of view within the limits of financial resources and physical space.
+Inclusion in the library’s collection is not an endorsement of a particular point of view or belief.

 The ultimate responsibility for materials selection rests with the Library Director, who operates within the framework of policies determined by the Library Board of Trustees.
 The Library Director delegates the responsibility for materials selection to library staff.